zedlopez/ifm/Examples/CampBethel.md

 ```

 We might also want to liven up the behavior of people and animals, who are probably not doing the exact same thing every time we glance in their direction.
-There are more complex techniques for modeling the behavior of characters, as we will see in the chapters on Advanced Actions and Activities; but if we just want some textual variety, we might write something like:
+There are more complex techniques for modeling the behavior of characters, as we will see in the chapters on [Advanced Actions] and [Activities]; but if we just want some textual variety, we might write something like: